Sanjay-Shr/DevOps_Challenge/README.md

 Validated the connection and ensured successful agent communication via remoting.jar.
 Learned the fundamentals of distributed Jenkins builds and secure node setup for CI/CD scalability.

+### Day 31 – Jenkins Agent Integration and Pipeline Execution
+Configured a remote Linux agent in Jenkins and modified the pipeline to run through it.
+Verified successful execution and creation of files on the agent system.
+Created a new Jenkins item *DjangoCICD* linked with GitHub and added webhook-based build triggers.
+Monitored builds using Stage View and analyzed performance across multiple stages.

 ---

 ## How to Use This Repo